Can I remove my pool fence?

-Hi, I’m Jeff O’Neill with Affordable Fencing Gates in Tucson, Arizona.
-The question — can I remove my pool fence?
+Hi, I am Jeff O’Neill with Affordable Fence and Gates, pool fence installer in Tucson, Arizona.
+The question is: can I remove my pool fence?
 The reality is, there’s not a single answer for that.

-Most of the times, code requires a fence for new pool construction.
-Many municipalities started really pushing for pool barriers between the house and the pool in the early ’80s.
-So if your pool was mandated to have fence, if you pull your fence down you are now not only out of code, you’ve set yourself into a legally liable situation.
+Most of the times, city codes require a barrier around any new basin being constructed.
+Many municipalities started really pushing for barriers between the house and the pool in the early ’80s.
+So if yours was mandated to have one and you pull it down, you are now not only out of code, you’ve set yourself into a legally liable situation.

-If someone happened to get hurt or to drown, anything of that nature, if you are required to have a pool fence when yours was built, you’ve now put yourself in a liable situation as well as moral implications.
+If someone happened to get hurt or to drown, anything of that nature, if you are required to have a pool barrier when yours was built, you’ve now put yourself in a liable situation not to mention the moral implications you incur.

-Like this one here has a nice curve.
-We can radius around your deck, slope it up or down hills, around planters, whatever it takes to make sure you have a nice, aesthetically pleasing, safe pool barrier.
+Like this one below, which has a nice curve.
+We can radius it around your deck, slope it up or down hills, around planters, whatever it takes to make sure you have a nice, aesthetically pleasing, safe barrier.

-So again, the question was — can I take one down?
+So again, the question was — can I take it down?
 Usually the answer is NO, not legally.
-But again, if your pool barrier is properly designed and installed, it shouldn’t be detrimental to your view to have that pool barrier in your yard.
+But again, if your fence is properly designed and installed, it shouldn’t be detrimental to your view.

-There are different types of pool fences.
-This one here is an ornamental iron fence.
-There are also fences made of removable mesh fencing.
-In our area, which is southern Arizona, the law does not allow the removable mesh fencing for new pool construction.
-The reason is, of course, it’s removable.
+There are different types of barriers.
+This one above is an ornamental iron pool fence.
+You probably also heard about removable mesh pool fences.
+In our area, Southern Arizona, the law does not allow installing these removable mesh fences for new construction.
+The reason: they are removable.

-So again, in southern Arizona, the removable mesh fencing is not allowed for new pool construction.
-If code requires pool fencing it is ornamental iron fencing that’s required.
+So again, in Southern Arizona, a removable mesh fence is not allowed for new construction.
+If code requires a permanent barrier, what is required is an ornamental iron pool fence.

 ==== A video by Jeff O’Neill, Affordable Fence & Gates (https://affordablefenceandgates.com).
 You can reach us for technical questions and pricing at (520)-884-5838.